Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms

 \subsection{Organization of the manuscript}

-Section~\ref{sec:measurable-core} fixes the notation and preliminary facts used throughout the manuscript.
-There we introduce the \textbf{(Hk)} package for the one-dimensional kernel, the formulation in terms of pushforward measures, the coarea and disintegration machinery, and the fiber notation that later enters both the Lebesgue formulation and the geometric recomposition.
+Section~\ref{sec:measurable-core} fixes the notation and the preliminary facts used throughout the manuscript.
+There we introduce the \textbf{(Hk)} package for the one-dimensional kernel, the formulation in terms of pushforward measures, the coarea and disintegration machinery, and the fiber notation that later enters the Lebesgue formulation and the recomposition.

-Section~\ref{sec:reduction-1d} contains the reduction to the one-dimensional model.
-It first formulates the reduction at the level of pushforward measures and proves the identity \eqref{eq:reduction-identity-nu}.
-Then, under additional hypotheses of absolute continuity, it obtains the Lebesgue formulation of Corollary~\ref{cor:reduction-lebesgue}.
+Section~\ref{sec:reduction-1d} contains the first main result, Theorem~\ref{thm:exact-pushforward-reduction}.
+It first formulates the reduction at the robust level of pushforward measures and then, under additional absolute-continuity hypotheses, obtains the Lebesgue formulation of Corollary~\ref{cor:reduction-lebesgue}.

 Section~\ref{sec:sparse-1d} contains the one-dimensional sparse module needed for the hard truncation.
-It verifies that the reduced smoothed family falls uniformly into the relevant CZO-Dini class, applies the result of \cite{BallestaCondeAlonso2025DiniSparse} to that family, and treats the hard--smooth error in order to recover the hard truncation and transfer the output to the truncated geometric operator through \eqref{eq:theorem-A-lebesgue}.
+It verifies that the reduced smoothed family falls uniformly in the relevant CZO-Dini class, applies the result of \cite{BallestaCondeAlonso2025DiniSparse} to that family, and treats the hard--smooth error in order to recover the hard truncation and transfer the output to the truncated geometric operator through \eqref{eq:theorem-A-lebesgue}.

-Section~\ref{sec:pv-maximal-capsule} gathers complementary observations on the robustness of truncations.
-There we separate the independence with respect to the cutoff, the maximal comparison between hard and smooth truncations, and the placement of future principal value statements.
+Section~\ref{sec:pv-maximal-capsule} collects complementary observations on the robustness of truncations.
+There we separate cutoff independence, the maximal comparison between hard and smooth truncations, and the status of future principal-value assertions.

-Section~\ref{sec:pushforward-lp-bridge} isolates the pushforward operator criterion at the Lebesgue layer and turns the effective hypothesis of the sparse transfer into a structural consequence under explicit geometric assumptions.
+Section~\ref{sec:pushforward-lp-bridge} isolates the pushforward operator criterion in the Lebesgue layer and converts the effective hypothesis of the sparse transfer into a structural consequence under explicit geometric hypotheses.

-Section~\ref{sec:fiber-analytic-objective} initiates the geometric recomposition.
-There the transferred output is rewritten in terms of fiber operators, a first local output regime on intervals of levels is obtained, and the geometric principle opening the uniform regime is formulated through quantitative nondegeneracy profiles, more flexible than strict uniform submersion.
+Section~\ref{sec:fiber-analytic-objective} begins the geometric recomposition.
+There the transferred output is rewritten in terms of fiber operators, a first local output regime on level intervals is obtained, and the geometric principle opening the uniform regime is formulated through quantitative non-degeneracy profiles, more flexible than strict uniform submersion.